techidaily/site-win11-tips/source/_posts/8-fixes-for-no-server-found-on-apex-legends-tips-and-tricks-(156-chars.md

  As a solution, consider clearing the DNS cache data.
 You can do it by following the below steps.

-1. Open**Command Prompt** using one of the[many ways to open the command prompt](https://www.makeuseof.com/windows-open-command-prompt-powershell/) .
+1. Open**Command Prompt** using one of the [many ways to open the command prompt](https://www.makeuseof.com/windows-open-command-prompt-powershell/) .
 2. Type**ipconfig /flushdns** and press Enter.
 ![running flushdns command](https://static1.makeuseofimages.com/wordpress/wp-content/uploads/2022/01/flushdns-terminal.png)